marrus-sh/Corpora/README.markdown

 One person may have multiple pseuds, and one pseud may belong to multiple people.
 However, each corpus can describe only one pseud.

+> **Note:**
+> There really is no limitation to what a pseud might represent—it
+>   could be an entire literary movement!

 The pseud object **should** have the following structure :—